Hukuma0311/RPA-Demo/README.md

 4. Back to Flowchart and open "Excel Process Scope".
 Edit the "To" path to the location you want to save the file.

-5. Pulish this process to your local folder (I recommend publish to the same folder with other files.)
+5. Publish this process to your local folder (I recommend publishing to the same folder with other files.)
 You will see a file name which is ended with ".nupkg"

 6. Run "RUN" on Windows by pressing "Win+R" and search "AppData".
 Find the    "UiRobot.exe" It should in the "C:\Users\[Your User]\AppData\Local\Programs\UiPath\Studio" Copy the Path.